jaredly/j3/Roadmap.md

 - [x] gotta be able to ...spread in front of a thing

+- [ ] allow you to "turn off" the output... probably by setting 'display' to 'none'...

 I REALLLY want to be able to drag things around

 - [ ] I kindof want "collapse" to be ternary.